Niccolo-Ajroldi/Niccolo-Ajroldi/README.md

 I mainly write code with R and C++, but I am also familiar with Python and Matlab.

 Here is some of the stuff I enjoy doing:
+* Nonparametric Statistics
+* Time Series Analysis and Forecasting
+* Deep Learning
 * Functional Data Analysis
-* Machine Learning
-* Nonparametric Statistics
 * Bayesian Statistic
-* Deep Learning
-* Time Series Analysis and Forecasting
 * Data Visualization

 **You can find me also on:**